alexshen2468-ai/exosome-retention-pk-model/README.md

 The retention-ratio parameter represents the effective balance between tissue binding/uptake processes and release or clearance dynamics.

-Biologically, this parameter may capture several mechanisms known to influence exosome biodistribution, including:
+Biologically, this parameter may capture mechanisms known to influence exosome biodistribution, including:

 - membrane adhesion interactions
 - receptor-mediated cellular uptake
 - extracellular matrix trapping
 - intracellular processing or degradation pathways

 Experimental studies have shown that exosome accumulation in organs such as the liver and spleen is strongly influenced by these interactions.

 The retention-ratio framework therefore provides a simplified mechanistic representation of these combined biological processes.

 ---